 - Viral and bacterial infections

-Fever (which can accompany chills) is the body's natural response to a variety of conditions, such as infection.
-If the fever is mild (102°F or less) with no side effects, no professional treatment is required.
-Drink lots of fluids and get plenty of rest.
+Fever (which can accompany chills) is the body's natural response to a variety of conditions, such as infections.
+If the fever is mild, 102°F (38.8°C) or less, with no side effects, you do not need to see a provider for treatment.
+You can treat the problem at home by drinking lots of fluids and getting plenty of rest.

-Evaporation cools the skin and thereby reduces body temperature.
-Sponging with comfortably warm water (about 70°F) may help reduce a fever.
-Cold water, though, is uncomfortable and may increase the fever because it can trigger chills.
+Evaporation cools the skin and reduces body temperature.
+Sponging with lukewarm water, about 70°F (21.1°C), may help reduce a fever.
+Cold water may increase the fever as it can trigger chills.

-Do not bundle up in blankets if you have a high temperature.
-Do not use fans or air conditioners either.
-These measures will only make the chills worse and even cause the fever to rise.
+DO NOT bundle up in blankets if you have a high temperature.
+DO NOT use fans or air conditioners either.
+These measures will only make the chills worse and may even cause the fever to rise.

 HOME CARE FOR A CHILD

 If the child's temperature is causing the child to be uncomfortable, give pain-relieving tablets or liquid.
-Non-aspirin pain-relievers such as acetaminophen are preferred.
+Non-aspirin pain-relievers such as acetaminophen are recommended.
 Ibuprofen may also be used.
-Follow the recommended dosage on the package label.
+Follow the dosage guidelines on the package label.

-Note: Do not give aspirin to treat fever in a child younger than 19 years old because of the risk of Reye syndrome.
+Note: DO NOT give aspirin to treat fever in a child younger than 19 years old because of the risk for Reye syndrome.